Headlamp Bulbs for Vintage Bikes

 .75 - 1.10 .75 - 1.10 5.7 9.9 27 47

-I found none of the suppliers had full specifications on their LED bulbs listed on their sites, and most had little detail to provide in reply to a query - disappointing.
-I chose the Ebay bulb because it has a color temperature of 3000K, and I wanted to avoid the blue tint found on most others - it stands out on an old bike.
-The bulb I bought has excellent output and low current draw, but it falls short in a couple of areas.
+This is the most common style of LED BPF headlamp bulb.
+I chose it because it has a 3000K color temperature, and I wanted to avoid the blue tint found on most others - it stands out on an old bike.
+This bulb has good output and low current draw, but it falls short in a couple of areas.

 First, the high and low contacts are reversed relative to a standard BPF bulb.
 This isn't a big problem, since you can either reverse the wires to the bulb socket or just live with the switch being in the wrong position.
 More significant is that there is no dip in the low beam.
 High and low both employ both LED banks, so the beam direction is identical; the low beam is just dimmer.
-This could be a problem for night riding, but my main concern is a bright daytime running light - so I'm reasonably satisfied with the unit.
+This would be a problem for night riding, but my main concern is a bright daytime running light - so I'm reasonably satisfied with the unit.

 Links: